-Title IV Aid Returned by Angelina College: Angelina College is required to return the lesser of the unearned aid percentage applied to institutional charges, or the unearned aid percentage applied to the total Title IV aid received, within 45 days of the date of determination of the withdrawal.
+Title IV Aid Returned by Angelina College: Angelina College is required to return the lesser of the unearned aid percentage applied to institutional charges, or the unearned aid percentage applied to the total

+Title IV aid received, within 45 days of the date of determination of the withdrawal.
 The College will return unearned aid to the aid programs in the following order: (1) Federal Pell Grant, (2) FSEOG.

 Title IV Aid Returned by the Student: The student is required to pay the difference between the amount of unearned aid and the amount returned by the College.
 Federal regulations allow colleges and universities to charge a student for any amount paid on the student's behalf.
 Angelina College considers a student responsible for reimbursement of any expenditures made on his/her behalf beyond tuition and fees, books, and room and meal plan fees for residence hall students, and the college will bill the student for any account balance created when the college is required to return financial aid funds to a federal grant program.
 The student must return the unearned aid that the college is not responsible for returning.
-If the student 's portion of the unearned aid includes federal grants, he/she is only required to return the grant amount that exceeds 50% of the original federal grant aid received for that semester.
-If the amount the student owes is less than \$50, then no payment is required.
+If the student's portion of the unearned aid includes federal grants, he/she is only required to return the student owes is less than \$50, then no payment is required.

 Financial Aid Overpayments and Loss of Eligibility for Aid: If a Return of Title IV calculation determines that a student owes money to the Department of Education, that student has received an overpayment.
 Within 30 days of this determination, The College will send the student a letter notifying him/her of the balance that owed.
 The College will give the student 45 days to repay the debt to Angelina College from the date the College sends notification.
 The College will report any unpaid accounts to the National Student Loan Data System (NSLDS) and will submit the account to the Debt Resolution Services for collection.
 Any student considered to have received an overpayment is not eligible for federal financial aid at any institution until the overpayment is resolved.
-The student may resolve overpayment by making full payment to Angelina College.
-The student may also resolve overpayment by contacting the Debt Resolution Services if the College has referred them for collection.
+The student may resolve overpayment by making full payment to Angelina College has referred them for collection.
 The student must pay the overpayment amount in full or make payment arrangements with Debt Resolution Services.